IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 This document is intended to provide guidance on the Concert Workflow add-on install, click <a href="https://www.ibm.com/docs/en/concert?topic=workflows-installing-concert-vm" target="_blank" rel="noreferrer">here</a> for the official install steps.

-Click <a href="https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-watsonx" target="_blank" rel="noreferrer">here</a> to access the IBM Concert 1.0.4 Techzone VM.<br/>
+Click <a href="https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-watsonx" target="_blank" rel="noreferrer">here</a> to access the IBM Concert 1.0.4 TechZone VM.<br/>

 ### Introduction